Table of Contents

 Consumers are overwhelmingly blown away by the sharpness of this Shun Cutlery knife, noting the steel is top-notch and, thus, maintains its edge for long periods.

-This Shun Cutlery Premier 10” Chef’s Knife is a beautiful knife and comes from the long-standing tradition of Japanese handcrafted knives.
+This Shun Cutlery Premier 10” Knife is beautiful and comes from the long-standing tradition of Japanese handcrafted knives.

 Features